 Then Jesus said to them, “How is it that they say the Christ is the Son of David?
 David himself declares in the Book of Psalms: ‘The Lord said to my Lord: Sit at my right hand until I make your enemies a footstool for your feet.’
 David calls him ‘Lord.’
 How then can he be his son?”
 (Luke 20:41–44, NIV84)

 Jesus challenged their perception by referring to David’s words in the Psalms.
-David refers to the Messiah as his offspring, but also as his Lord.
+David referred to the Messiah as his offspring but also as his Lord.
 David knew that the Messiah was to be no ordinary man.
 He knew that the Messiah was going to be sent from God, to be not just a political leader but a spiritual Savior.
-In our text for today, Jesus is asking the people of His day, why don’t you view the Messiah the same way David did?
-Before they could answer the question whether Jesus is the Messiah, they needed to have a proper understanding of who the Messiah is.
+In our text for today, Jesus was asking the people of His day, “Why don’t you view the Messiah the same way David did?”
+Before they could answer the question whether Jesus was the Messiah, they needed to have a proper understanding of who the Messiah is.

 As we continue to firmly root ourselves in God’s Word, may it always be our master.